wildcatting/doge-deluxe/README.md

   ```
     The dev server will launch and automatically open a new browser tab containing your DApp.

-2. A MetaMask pop-up should also appear requesting your approval to allow Jun's Doge Emporium to connect to your MetaMask wallet.
+2. A MetaMask pop-up should also appear requesting your approval to allow Doge Deluxe to connect to your MetaMask wallet.
 Without explicit approval, you will be unable to interact with the dapp.
 Click **Connect**.

     ![Optional Text](./images/RunDev.png)